fayblash/HouseSwap/README.md

 The site includes listings using CRUD methods, forums, messaging, reviews.

-You can take a peek at the live site at  https://israelhouseswap.pythonanywhere.com/
+You can take a peek at the live site at  https://israelhouseswap.pythonanywhere.com/ (user:demo, password: demo1234)